QEF/q-e/upflib/README.md

 - setup of the interpolation tables and of other basic variables
 - interpolation of pseudopotentials
 - generation of various pseudopotentials matrix elements
-- utilities: speherical harmonics, integration routines, etc.
-Old UPF specifications can be found here: http://www.quantum-espresso.org/pseudopotentials/unified-pseudopotential-format The xml schema for the newer UPF definition can be found here:
+- utilities: spherical harmonics and Bessel functions, integration routines Old UPF specifications can be found here: http://www.quantum-espresso.org/pseudopotentials/unified-pseudopotential-format The xml schema for the newer UPF definition can be found here: